adas1gupta/Leetcode/Array-and-Hashing/Encode-and-Decode-Strings/README.md

  - Have i mark the beginning of an integer, and have j go until YOU REACH A "#".
  - Once you do, append input_str[j + 1: j + 1 + int(input_str[i:j])].

+ - In your decode, aim to complete the following three tasks each iteration of the while loop.
+    - Grab the number because you're guaranteed to start on a number before the #.
+    - Grab the word using the length and starting after the #.
+    - Change start to the new position to collect the next number.

 ## 🧪 Code
 See `solution.py`